The Importance of Ventilation in HVAC

 Seals

-To effectively seal the gaps and cracks around air vents, returns, and ductwork, it is important to first remove any grime that has accumulated off the surfaces prior to applying the sealant.
-A moist cloth or vacuum cleaner is an excellent tool to remove dirt, dust and other debris from the surface of your vents and ducts.
-After cleaning and drying the surface, sealant needs to be applied.
+To effectively seal the gaps and cracks around air vents, returns and ductwork, you should first remove any grime that has accumulated off the surfaces prior to applying the sealant.
+You can remove dust, dirt and other debris using a damp cloth or vacuum.
+After drying and cleaning the surface, sealant needs to be applied.

 Explore More